Tommy (The Who album): Background

-In August 1968, in an interview to Rolling Stone, Townshend talked about a new rock opera, which had the working title of Deaf, Dumb and Blind Boy, and described the entire plot in great detail, which ran to 11 pages.
+In August 1968, in an interview to Rolling Stone, Townshend talked about a new rock opera and described the entire plot in great detail, which ran to 11 pages.
 The Who biographer Dave Marsh subsequently said the interview described the narrative better than the finished album.
 Townshend later regretted publishing so much detail, as he felt it forced him to write the album according to that blueprint.
-The rest of The Who, however, were enthusiastic about the idea, and let him have artistic control over the project.
+The rest of the Who, however, were enthusiastic about the idea, and let him have artistic control over the project.